 The top answer is always likely to be “It’s listed at the wrong price.”

 But what are the top reasons why homes sit on the market?

 - Wrong time of year to sell a property.

 - Property market down-turn.

-- Other market forces – like Brexit and the Brexit Effect.
+- Other market forces: The Brexit of Covid Effect.

 Let’s now take a look at each of these in a bit more detail.